U.S. military to quickly ramp up Ebola mission in Liberia

 "It is intended to provide a high standard of care, so that when they put themselves at risk they have someplace they can go to be treated," said Deborah Malac, U.S. ambassador to Liberia.
 "We will be sending approximately 65 medical personnel to staff that hospital."

-After a slow initial response, foreign governments and international organisations are now pouring funds, supplies and personnel into West Africa.
+After a slow initial response, foreign governments and international organizations are now pouring funds, supplies and personnel into West Africa.

 U.S. President Barack Obama on Thursday called on more nations to help fight the outbreak, saying hundreds of thousands of lives were at stake.